 As you investigate banks, specifically inquire if the checking account allows for unlimited free transactions.
 If it doesn't, find out how many transactions are free before you're charged by the bank.
 If the bank you're considering offers 500 free transactions per month and you rarely eclipse that number, the post-500 fee is negligible.
 If, however, you routinely post more than 500 transactions per month, look for another bank.

 Deposits fall under the umbrella of transactions, and some banks with their business checking accounts track the number of cash deposits, only allowing a certain number each month before levying a fee.
 Keep this in mind if you run a cash-heavy business and/or make frequent deposits.
 There are plenty of brick-and-mortar banks and online banks that don't charge fees if you exceed a certain number of deposits each month.

 Sending money from one bank to another banking institution electronically is known as a "wire transfer."
 These types of transactions have waned in recent years with the advent of digital payments.
 If your business receives funds via a wire transfer or plans to send wires, ask the banking representative how many free wire transfers the bank allows each month and what fees you may be charged.

 In-person vs. online services

-A business that deals heavily in cash and needs to make in-person deposits at convenient locations will, of course, seek a bank with a local branch.
-On the other hand, if you have an e-commerce business and conduct all of your transactions online, you may not see the need for a physical branch.
-Plus, a bank that is online-only typically offers certain perks, such as higher interest rates, that most brick-and-mortar banks won’t match.
+A business that deals heavily in cash and needs to make in-person deposits at convenient locations will, of course, need a bank with a local branch.
+If you have an e-commerce business and conduct all of your transactions online, access to a physical branch isn't a critical deciding factor.
+Plus, a bank that is online-only may offer perks like higher interest rates than brick-and-mortar banks.

 Ease of integration

-Once you are set up with a business checking account, you can explore savings accounts, credit cards, and other financial tools that will pave the way towards more flexibility and greater financial stability.
+Once you are set up with a business checking account, you can explore savings accounts, credit cards, and other financial tools that will pave the way toward more flexibility and greater financial stability.